-CareSaver KiwiSaver Scheme is a 100% ethical and research based KiwiSaver Scheme managed by Pathfinder Asset Management Limited.
-We have been investing ethically since 2009.
-We seek out companies that have the best environmental, social and governance (ESG) practices.
-Evidence shows that companies with the best ESG practices make better long-term investments.
+CareSaver KiwiSaver Scheme is an ethical and research based KiwiSaver Scheme managed by Pathfinder Asset Management Limited.
+We have been investing ethically since 2010.
+We seek out companies that have the best environmental, social and governance (ESG) practices, since evidence shows that companies with the best ESG practices make better long-term investments.
 We also seek out companies that are engaged in activities that will help society move towards a more sustainable future.
 We actively avoid companies that, in our opinion, do harm to the environment and society.

 Anyone who resides in New Zealand, a permanent resident or citizen of New Zealand is eligible to join CareSaver.